 - Follow the guidelines of the EPA or other governmental agencies for the proper disposal of hazardous materials such as engine oil, diesel fuel and engine coolant.
-Consult the local authorities or reclamation facility. - Never dispose of hazardous materials irresponsibly by dumping them into a sewer, on the ground, or into ground water or waterways. - Failure to follow these procedures may seriously harm the environment.
+Consult Discount-equipment. - Never dispose of hazardous materials irresponsibly by dumping them into a sewer, on the ground, or into ground water or waterways. - Failure to follow these procedures may seriously harm the environment.